-Somewhere hidden in this mess of forced romances, overlong battles and dismissive comic relief (the character of Alfrid is not only not funny, he is downright painful to watch) lies a pretty good four hour film, similar in scope to Lawrence of Arabia (1962) epic.
+Somewhere hidden in this mess of forced romances, overlong battles and dismissive comic relief (the character of Alfrid is painful to watch) lies a pretty good four hour film.
 Perhaps some fan edit will give us the Hobbit film audiences deserve.
 What Jackson and company have given us however are three films that pretend to deliver heart, but abuse that sentiment under an avalanche of CGI nonsense and subplots that offer nothing to the tale of Bilbo (Martin Freeman), the supposed protagonist who is often relegated to secondary status, the single worst sin by the filmmakers.
 Bilbo’s tale, and his relationship to Thorin and the other dwarfs, should have been the heart of the film.
 What we have instead is a mess.